 A: If I were immortal — you know, a vampire — would you want me to bite you?
 And here’s the worst part, when they say ‘No,’ I take it really personally.

 A: I don’t even know if truth can exist in what it’s supposed to be.
 The only way to say that something is true is to be personally connected with it.
 I know when I’m hungry, but I can’t say when you’re hungry.
 Yet, there’s this back and forth of us thinking one thing about ourselves, doing another, and then we’re changing all the time

-With the documentary, Flotsam, that I’m working on right now, it’s so different.
+With the documentary I did, Flotsam, it’s so different.
 I went to school for set design, which is all about creating worlds that don’t exist.
 That’s one of the things I love about film — you can do things that you can’t in real life.
 I mean, I don’t get excited for sets like ‘Interior dentist office in modern world’ or anything because I don’t even want to go there in real life.
 But the idea of building a huge cave with birds hanging upside down — and there’s a monster — is so appealing.
 It’s something different from what you normally see.

 And yet, I make documentaries, which typically don’t have any set design.
 I’m so blown away by these moments that can happen in documentaries that are not staged.
 That are so real and just unbelievably beautiful.
 When we were shooting Flotsam, our short documentary about the street sweepers for Mardi Gras, there was this point where the parade had ended, there was trash everywhere, and a woman in a blue wig was walking around perusing the trash.
 She’s walking and looking, and then she bends down, picks up this little blue whale stuffed animal, and walks off.
 And she’s all by herself.